ComfyUI

 Wrapping Up

 Congratulations!
-You have successfully integrated the Pruna node into ComfyUI.
+You have successfully integrated the Pruna nodes into ComfyUI.

 For any questions, feedback or community discussions, feel free to join our Discord. where you can also get help from our dedicated help-desk channel.